albertojulian/mada-driver-assistant/README.md

 <img src="assets/driver_agent_langgraph.png" alt="Driver Agent Graph" width="250" height="275" />

+The `driver agent`node manages the interaction with the SLM: invokes it and processes the response.
-LangGraph's node `tools` enables accessing the functions from the SLM by just preceding them with a `@tool` decorator.
+The `tools` node enables accessing the functions from the SLM by just preceding them with a `@tool` decorator.
-There is also an implicit connection with the driver through the Speech-to-Text and Text-to-Speech modules.
+There is also an implicit connection between the driver and the `driver agent` node through the Speech-to-Text and Text-to-Speech modules.
 The SLM used is Llama3.2:3b (the version with 3 billion parameters), which provides acceptable function-calling by default.

 **Action types**